Edinburgh Napier University

 Present me/Future me

-This is an idea that we are always “present me”, and future me is not here now so forget about them.
-Sadly poor future me always pays the price of present me’s decisions.
-So to “future-proof” yourself you need to make it easier for “present you” to make good choices.
+The idea is that we exist only as our “present self,” and because the “future self” isn’t here yet, we tend to discount or neglect them.
+Sadly, poor future me always pays the price for present me’s decisions.
+So to “future-proof” yourself, you need to make it easier for “present you” to make good choices.
 No snacks in the cupboards, have those workout clothes laid out first thing in the morning, or in your bag for work.
 Remove the social apps from your phone and prep healthy meals in advance.
 Make it easier to make good choices in the moment.

 In conclusion